-OMB Circular A-133 establishes audit requirements for state and local governments, colleges and universities, and non-profit organizations receiving Federal awards.
-Covered entities, as defined by the Circular, that expend \$500,000 or more a year in Federal awards must undergo an annual organization-wide audit that includes the entity's financial statements and compliance with Federal award requirements.
+Subpart F of OMB Uniform Guidance establishes audit requirements for state and local governments, colleges and universities, and non-profit organizations receiving Federal awards.
+All non-Federal entities that expend \$750,000 or more a year in Federal awards must undergo an annual organization-wide audit that includes the entity's financial statements and compliance with Federal award requirements.
 The audits are conducted by non-Federal auditors, such as public accounting firms and state auditors.

-During this reporting period, we issued letters to governance officials for five NEH grantees, communicating the results of our desk reviews of audit reports issued in accordance with OMB Circular A-133.
+During this reporting period, we issued letters to governance officials for two state humanities councils, communicating the results of our desk reviews of audit reports issued in accordance with OMB Circular A-133\.
 The objectives of the desk reviews were to: (1) determine whether the audit reports are acceptable based on the reporting requirements of OMB Circular A-133; (2) identify any quality issues that may warrant follow-up work and/or revisions to the audit report; (3) identify audits for potential quality control review (QCR) of the independent auditors' workpapers; and (4) identify issues that may require the attention of NEH management.
-We used the Guide for Desk Reviews of OMB Circular A-133 Audit Reports (2010 Edition/2015 Edition), issued by the Council of the Inspectors General on Integrity and Efficiency (CIGIE), to determine if the reports are in conformance with the core reporting requirements stipulated by OMB Circular A-133.
-Audit reports determined to be "Technically Deficient" or "Unacceptable" require corrective action.
+We used the Guide for Desk Reviews of OMB Circular A-133 Audit Reports (2015 Edition), issued by the Council of Inspectors General on Integrity and Efficiency (CIGIE), to determine if the reports are in conformance with core reporting requirements stipulated by OMB Circular A-133.
+Audit reports receiving a "Fail" rating require corrective action.

-We determined that two reports were "Acceptable" and three reports were "Acceptable with Deficiencies".
+We determined that one report was "Acceptable" and assigned a "Fail" rating to one reporting package.